j2krueger/a-new-addventure-backend/README.md

 ---
 ## Intended Capabilities:
 - Anyone can read, only logged in users can post/edit/delete
-- post an entry that starts a story
+- post a chapter that starts a story
 	- story title
-	- entry title
+	- chapter title
 	- author by login
 	- keywords
 	- body
-- post an entry that continues a story
+- post a chapter that continues a story
-	- entry title
+	- chapter title
 	- author
 	- keywords
 	- body
-- edit an entry (creator/mod/admin only) (keep all versions?, only display last)
+- edit a chapter (creator/mod/admin only) (keep all versions?, only display last)
-- delete an entry (mod/admin only)
+- delete a chapter (mod/admin only)
-- flag an entry
+- flag a chapter
-- edit keywords for an entry (author/mods/admins can add keywords)
+- edit keywords for a chapter (author/mods/admins can add keywords)
 	- the keywords "NSFW", "SEX", "GORE", and "FF.(title)":
 		- Must be marked when applicable
 		- are automatically propagated to all continuations